Introduction And Excited Announcements

 Lichen Sclerosus Support Network – A Huge Thank You To Our Sponsor!

-Before we jump into today’s episode, however, I want to thank our sponsor, Lichen Sclerosus Support Network (LSSN), for making this podcast possible.
-LSSN is dedicated to people with Lichen Sclerosus getting diagnosed sooner and them getting better treatment.
+Before we jump into today’s episode, however, I want to thank our sponsor, Lichen Sclerosus Support Network (LSSN) for making this podcast possible.
+LSSN is helping get people diagnosed earlier and get the treatment and care they deserve.

 Be sure to follow them on IG and FB @lichensclerosussupportnetwork.